mattpe/hyte-web-dev/07-express-mvc-db.md

 1. Continue your existing Express app and create a branch `express-db`
 1. Implement MVC model (file or feature based project structure, your choice)
+   - You can use the teacher's example code as a starting point (see Oma).
    - Convert your existing API resources (`/api/entries` and `/api/users`) to use the MVC model
    - Use react.Router to modularize your routes for separate endpoints
    - Connect to the database (mysql2) and use appropriate SQL statements in the data models